Analysis of long-running Dante processPosted by Inferno Nettverk A/S, Norway on Thu Apr 23 14:42:08 MEST 2015

 Making software run properly requires testing and we continuously run tests internally for software we develop in order to uncover as many bugs and problems as possible before the software is released.
 Most problems are usually detected by our internal testing, but testing rarely manages to reproduce all the diverse configurations and environments that the software might be used in when in production.

 Fortunately, now and then there are Dante users that allow us to test and monitor our software on their machines when we are getting close to a new release, and most of our internal tests are passing.
 Apart from allowing us to see how Dante behaves in a specific production environment, this testing has sometimes allowed us to find and fix problems that were not found in our internal tests, and often provides an opportunity to improve our internal test systems based on the the newly discovered problems.

-In one case, during preparation for the release of Dante 1.4.0, the machine we were to deploy the new version on was running Dante 1.3.2 and had been running the same server instance uninterrupted for almost one year.
-When the main Dante server process was about to terminated so that we could upgrade it to Dante 1.4.0, it had been running for 326 days, 18 hours and 34 minutes.
+In one case, during preparation for the release of Dante 1.4.0, the machine the customer was going to deploy the new Dante version on was running Dante 1.3.2, and had been running the same server instance uninterrupted for almost one year.
+When the main Dante server process was about to be terminated so that it could be upgraded it to Dante 1.4.0, it had been running for 326 days, 18 hours and 34 minutes.

-This was a good opportunity to observe the behavior of a long-running Dante session, so before terminating the 1.3.2 processes, we spent some days collecting data on the machine.
+This was a good opportunity to observe the behavior of a long-running Dante server, so before terminating the 1.3.2 processes, we were allowed to spend some days collecting data on the customer's machine.